-There are some perfectly good definitions of the alexander technique.
-Particularly Walter Carrington's.
-To put it very simply, the alexander technique is a five step process that anyone can use to improve their health.
+Very simply, the Alexander Technique is a five step process that anyone can use to improve their health.
 It's focus is on standing, sitting and moving between the two, plus semi supine.
 This is because we spend most of our time standing or sitting.
 We do this more than anything else.
 So it's much easier to find out about our habits there.
-If you had an unusual activity that you performed a lot, it would be worth applying alexander technique to it.
+If you had an unusual activity that you performed a lot, it would be worth applying the Alexander Technique to it.

 "1.
 Inhibit any immediate response to the stimulus to speak the sentence.